Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Discovering Invariant Neighborhood Patterns

-The proposed Adaptive Neighborhood Propagation module could alleviate the neighborhood pattern distribution shifts problem on heterophilic graphs by capturing the adaptive neighborhood information.
-However, as illustrated in Figure \ref{fig: neighborhood distribution}, the testing environments are always unknown and unpredictable, where the class distributions and neighborhood pattern distribution are various.
+The proposed Adaptive Neighborhood Propagation (ANP) module could alleviate the neighborhood pattern distribution shifts problem on non-homophilous graphs by capturing the adaptive neighborhood information.
+However, as illustrated in Figure \ref{motivation}, the testing environments are always unknown and unpredictable, where the class distributions and neighborhood pattern distribution are various.
 Such unknown distribution shifts would render GNNs over-optimized on the labeled training samples, which hampers their capacity for robustness and leads to a poor generalization of GNNs.

-Inspired by previous invariant learning methods \cite{arjovsky2019invariant,peters2015causal}, we propose Invariant Heterophilic Graph Learning (IHGL) to overcome such unknown distribution shifts, which learns invariant graph representation on heterophilic graphs.
+Inspired by previous invariant learning methods \cite{arjovsky2019invariant,peters2015causal}, we propose Invariant Non-Homophilous Graph Learning to overcome such unknown distribution shifts, which learns invariant graph representation on non-homophilous graphs.
 To surmount these issues, two modules form part of our solution strategy.
 Specifically, we design the environment clustering module to learn multiple graph partitions, and the invariant graph learning module learns the invariant representation based on these partitions.

 In order to learn invariant graph representation across different environments, we have a commonly used assumption in previous invariant learning methods \cite{arjovsky2019invariant,peters2015causal}: